 Power sharing is a feature that allows up to several Gen3 Wall Connectors to power multiple vehicles.
 If you are considering one device to charge 2 cars, take a look at our review.

-What is a dual charger Tesla?
+What is a dual motor Tesla?

 What if you want to charge two EVs simultaneously?